Catalog Description

 At the conclusion of this course, the student should be able to:

-2. Demonstrate rhetorical sensitivity to diversity, equity, inclusion, belonging, and accessibility and its implications for communication.
+- Showcase rhetorical sensitivity to diversity, equity, inclusion, belonging, and accessibility in both writing and verbal communication practices.

-4. Engage in ethical communication communication practices which include truthfulness, mindfulness, accuracy, honesty, and reason as essential to the integrity of communication
+- Engage in ethical communication communication practices including engaged listening, truthfulness, mindfulness, accuracy, and honesty

-8. Demonstrate competence in active, critical listening skills to provide appropriate constructive feedback to peers.
+- Demonstrate effective listening skills in order to provide appropriate and constructive feedback to peers on verbal and nonverbal presentation skills.

 General Education Information